The Coordination Gap: Multi-Agent Alternation Metrics for Temporal Fairness in Repeated Games

+Table~\ref{tab:alt_ratio} reports results for the Type-B state representation (ILF and IQF shown separately); Figure~\ref{fig:pa_equivalent} visualizes the mean $\pm$ range across all four modes (Type-A/B $\times$ ILF/IQF).
+For $n \leq 5$, both state types yield nearly identical CALT values; for $n \geq 8$, Type-B yields higher absolute values due to episodic memory (see Supplementary Table~S1), contributing to the wider shaded intervals at large $n$.
+The corresponding PA-equivalent analysis for the remaining five ALT variants is provided in Supplementary Figures 19 to 24.

-Performance drops sharply from 56.8\% (2 agents) to 25.0\% (5 agents) and remains near $\sim$22\% for 8--10 agents, demonstrating that coordination difficulty scales sharply with system size.
-Notably, 10 Q-learning agents achieve coordination equivalent to only 2.19 perfectly alternating agents, barely one-fifth of the agents in the system exhibiting coordinated behavior.
+Performance drops sharply from 56.8\% of perfect coordination at 2 agents to 25.0\% at 5, and remains near $\sim$22\% for 8 to 10 agents (Table~\ref{tab:alt_ratio}; Figure~\ref{fig:pa_equivalent}).
+Notably, 10 Q-learning agents achieve coordination equivalent to only 2.19 perfectly alternating agents, barely one-fifth of the system exhibiting coordinated behavior.